"When you can accept and love the impossible, all is possible"

 Forgiveness In Depth

 When we cannot accept someone for who they are, we will want to change (control) them.
-For instance, to change their opinions, to change their ways of doing things so that they won’t hurt us again.
+For instance, to change their opinions, to change their ways of doing things so that we won't be hurt by them again.

 Forgiveness at a deeper level is about Accepting people for who they are.